Gifts of Stock

 We accept cash (in person only), checks, money orders and credit cards.
 Checks should be made payable to “The Community Foundation” and the fund you are giving to (if restricted) should be named in the memo.
 Feel free to send a note with your gift if you have any special instructions.
 Gifts with no fund designation will be added to our General Fund.
 At your request, gifts can be transferred directly from your bank to The Foundation’s account – please contact our Finance Department at (315) 735-8212 for instructions.
 The gift date is the day we receive it.
 At the end of the year, only gifts postmarked by Dec.
 31 are considered a donation in that year.

 Credit card gifts may be made by mail, by phone, or online.
 We do not save or store your credit card numbers in our database to reduce the risk of identity theft.
 All gift information is secure and protected.
 Charges are processed within one to two days.
-Online gifts are electronically acknowledged as well as formally through a letter.
+Online gifts are electronically acknowledged.
+Please note The Community Foundation does not charge a fee for credit card transactions; however, all credit card donations are charged a transaction fee by the credit card company.
+The fund receives the balance of the contribution, net of the processor fees.
+When making your donation by credit card, you may wish to take this into consideration by increasing your donation by 3.5% so that your gift provides the full benefit to the fund that you intend.

 Pledges for future gifts are gratefully accepted but must be in writing and include your signature.
 They should state the name of the fund that will benefit and the anticipated payment dates.
 The Foundation can provide a Pledge Form and will send you payment reminders, if requested.
 A pledge can be for no longer than five years.